Carbohydrate synthesis: Significance

+Biological synthesis

+Mammals begin carbohydrate synthesis with monosaccharides, which come from either gluconeogenesis or the breakdown of complex carbohydrates.
+Gluconeogenesis begins with pyruvate, which comes from alanine and α-ketoglutarate amino acids.
+This process only begins when glycogen storages are near depletion due to the higher ATP cost of metabolising proteins into amino acids.

+Conversely, plants undergo the Calvin cycle to photosynthesize glucose-3-phosphate from CO2 and H2O in the presence of light; the phosphate is quickly hydrolyzed into glucose.

+Digestion of complex carbohydrates allows glucose molecules to be re-polymerized into a form that is recognized by enzymes.
+In mammals, glucose molecules polymerize into glycogen stores or glycogenin.
+The reformation of carbohydrates is essential for converting them into forms that can be more easily transported to cells with higher glucose requirements.

+Both mammals and plants use the same mechanisms to convert glucose into complex carbohydrates; the only difference is the enzymes used to catalyze the mechanisms.
+Mammals require glycogen synthase and glycogenin to synthesize glycogen.
+Plants synthesize amylose with starch synthase and amylopectin with starch-branching enzymes.

 Oligosaccharide synthesis

 Oligosaccharides have diverse structures.
 The number of monosaccharides, ring size, the different anomeric stereochemistry, and the existence of the branched-chain sugars all contribute to the amazing complexity of the oligosaccharide structures.
 The essence of the reducing oligosaccharide synthesis is connecting the anomeric hydroxyl of the glycosyl donors to the alcoholic hydroxyl groups of the glycosyl acceptors.
 Protection of the hydroxyl groups of the acceptor with the target alcoholic hydroxyl group unprotected can assure regiochemical control.
-Additionally, factors such as the different protecting groups, the solvent, and the glycosylation methods can influence the anomeric configurations.
-This concept is illustrated by an oligosaccharide synthesis in Scheme 1.
-Oligosaccharide synthesis normally consists of four parts: preparation of the glycosyl donors, preparation of the glycosyl acceptors with a single unprotected hydroxyl group, the coupling of them, and the deprotection process.
+Additionally, factors such as the different protecting groups, the solvent, and the glycosylation methods can influence which anomer is formed.

 Building blocks

 Common donors in oligosaccharide synthesis are glycosyl halides, glycosyl acetates, thioglycosides, trichloroacetimidates, pentenyl glycosides, and glycals.
 Of all these donors, glycosyl halides are classic donors, which played a historical role in the development of glycosylation reactions.
 Thioglycoside and trichloroacetimidate donors are used more than others in contemporary glycosylation methods.
 When it comes to the trichloroacetimidate method, one of the advantages is that there is no need to introduce heavy metal reagents in the activation process.
 Moreover, using different bases can selectively lead to different anomeric configurations.
 (Scheme 2) As to the thioglycosides, the greatest strength is that they can offer temporary protection to the anomeric centre because they can survive after most of the activation processes.
-Additionally, a variety of activation methods can be employed, such as NIS/ AgOTf, NIS/ TfOH, IDCP (Iodine Dicollidine Perchlorate), iodine, and Ph2SO/ Tf2O.
+Additionally, a variety of activation methods can be employed, such as NIS/ AgOTf, NIS/ TfOH, IDCP (iodine dicollidine perchlorate), iodine, and Ph2SO/ Tf2O.
 Furthermore, in the preparation of 1, 2-trans glycosidic linkage, using thioglycosides and imidates can promote the rearrangement of the orthoester byproducts, since the reaction mixtures are acidic enough.